MicrosoftDocs/sql-docs/docs/ssms/agent/select-an-account-for-the-sql-server-agent-service.md

 You can ignore this informational message.
 The enlistment operation should complete successfully.
 For more information, see [Create a Multiserver Environment](../../ssms/agent/create-a-multiserver-environment.md).

-### Limitation 3: Using the Network Service Account When it's a SQL Server User
+### Limitation 3: Using the Network Service account when it's a SQL Server user

   SQL Server Agent may fail to start if you run the SQL Server Agent service under the Network Service account, and the Network Service account has been explicitly granted access to log into a SQL Server  instance as a SQL Server user.

 To resolve this, reboot the computer where SQL Server is running.
 This only needs to be done once.

-### Limitation 4: Using the Network Service Account When SQL Server Reporting Services Is Running on the Same Computer
+### Limitation 4: Using the Network Service account when SQL Server Reporting Services is running on the same computer

   SQL Server Agent may fail to start if you run the SQL Server Agent service under the Network Service account and [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] is also running on the same computer.

 To resolve this, reboot the computer where SQL Server is running, and then restart both the SQL Server and the SQL Server Agent services.
 This only needs to be done once.

-## Common Tasks
+## Common tasks

 **To specify the startup account for the SQL Server Agent service**